 Read more: 10 Great British weekend break ideas

-Check into the Roomzzz Chester City, a modern apartment-style hotel by the racecourse.
-Each room comes with a mini-kitchen with hob, fridge and dishwasher if you want to whip up your own food.
-There’s also a ‘grab and go’ breakfast where you can help yourself to pastries, fruit, juice and coffee.
+Check into the Roomzzz Chester City, a modern apartment-style hotel located close to the racecourse.
+Each room comes with a mini-kitchen with a hob, fridge and dishwasher if you want to whip up your own food.
+There’s also a ‘grab and go’ breakfast included, where you can help yourself to pastries, fruit, juice and coffee.
 Rooms start from £60 a night.

-Start the day with a big breakfast and get your comfy shoes on for a circuit of the city walls.
-The first walls were built by the Romans back when Chester was a fortress known as Deva Victrix, and they’ve been added to over the years.
-They run for two miles in a circuit around the old city, with medieval gates and towers along the way.
+Start the day with a big breakfast and get your comfy walking shoes on for a circuit of the city walls.
+The first walls were built by the Romans back when Chester was a fortress known as Deva Victrix, and they’ve been extended over the years.
+Chester’s city walls run for two miles in a circuit around the old city, passing medieval gates and towers along the way.

-Then refuel with Sunday lunch at Artichoke in a former mill on the canalside (it gets busy though so it’s a good idea to reserve a table).
-If it’s sunny grab a spot outside by the water, or head inside where it still has the original bare bricks and iron columns from its days as a warehouse.
-As well as a choice of roasts there are Mediterranean-style salads and pizzas on the lunch menu, as well as a selection of craft beers and an immense gin list.
+Then refuel with Sunday lunch at Artichoke in a former mill on the canalside (it gets busy though so it’s a good idea to book a table in advance).
+If it’s sunny, grab a spot outside by the water, or head inside where it still has the original bare bricks and iron columns from its days as a warehouse.
+As well as a choice of roasts there are Mediterranean-style salads and pizzas on the lunchtime menu, as well as a selection of craft beers and an immense gin list.

-Finish off your weekend with a trip to the zoo.
-Chester Zoo is on one of the largest zoos in the country with over 20,000 animals (adults £24 and children £20 on the gate, but you can save about 30% if you book online in advance).
-It’s just outside the city and if you don’t have a car it takes about 20 minutes on the number 1 or X8 bus.
+Finish off your weekend in Chester with a trip to the zoo.
+Chester Zoo is on one of the largest zoos in the country with over 20,000 animals (entry for adults costs £24 and children £20 on the gate, but you can save about 30% if you book online in advance).
+The zoo is just outside the city and if you don’t have a car it takes about 20 minutes on the number 1 or X8 bus.